-Core Principle C : Defining outcomes in terms of sustainable economic, social, and environmental benefits
+Core Principle C: Defining outcomes in terms of sustainable economic, social, and environmental benefits

-- 4.7 The County Council will develop a clear vision and purpose, identify intended outcomes and ensure that these are clearly communicated to all stakeholders of the organisation, both internal and external.
-In doing so, the County Council will report regularly on its activities and achievements, and its financial position and performance. - 4.8 The County Council will publish:- - a Council Plan (updated annually) - an annual Statement of Final Accounts together with the Annual Governance Statement - 4.9 The County Council will keep its corporate strategies, objectives and priorities under constant review, so as to ensure that they remain relevant to the needs and aspirations of the community. - 4.10In undertaking all its activities, the County Council will aim to deliver high quality services which meet the needs of service users.
+4.8 The County Council will develop a clear vision and purpose, identify intended outcomes and ensure that these are clearly communicated to all stakeholders of the organisation, both internal and external.
+In doing so, the County Council will report regularly on its activities and achievements, and its financial position and performance.

+4.9 The County Council will publish:-

+- a Council Plan (updated annually) - an annual Statement of Final Accounts together with the Annual Governance Statement - 4.10 The County Council will keep its corporate strategies, objectives and priorities under constant review, so as to ensure that they remain relevant to the needs and aspirations of the community. - 4.11 In undertaking all its activities, the County Council will aim to deliver high quality services which meet the needs of service users.
 Delivery may be made directly, via a subsidiary company, in partnership with other organisations, or by a commissioning arrangement.
-Measurement of service quality will also be a key feature of service delivery. - 4.11In addition, the County Council will continue to monitor the cost effectiveness and efficiency of its service delivery, as well as - ensure that timely, accurate and impartial financial advice and information is provided to assist in decision making and to ensure that the County Council meets its policy and service objectives and provides effective stewardship of public money in its use

-- ensure that the County Council maintains a prudential financial framework; keeps its commitments in balance with available resources; monitors income and expenditure levels to ensure that this balance is maintained and takes corrective action when necessary - ensure compliance with CIPFA's Code on Prudential Framework for Local Authority Capital Finance and CIPFA's Treasury Management Code - 4.12The County Council will monitor and regularly report on performance through the Performance Management Framework and system - 4.13The County Council will also seek to address any concerns or failings in service delivery by adhering to and promoting its Corporate Complaints Procedure.
+Measurement of service quality will also be a key feature of service delivery. - 4.12 In addition, the County Council will continue to monitor the cost effectiveness and efficiency of its service delivery, as well as - ensure that timely, accurate and impartial financial advice and information is provided to assist in decision making and to ensure that the County Council meets its policy and service objectives and provides effective stewardship of public money in its use - ensure that the County Council maintains a prudential financial framework; keeps its commitments in balance with available resources; monitors income and expenditure levels to ensure that this balance is maintained and takes corrective action when necessary - ensure compliance with CIPFA's Code on Prudential Framework for Local Authority Capital Finance and CIPFA's Treasury Management Code - 4.13 The County Council will monitor and regularly report on performance through the Performance Management Framework and system - 4.14 The County Council has a Beyond Carbon Programme in place with a carbon reduction plan agreed by Executive and a fund established to support internal initiatives.
+The County Council is committed to aspire to being carbon neutral by 2030 and to developing a carbon reduction plan in 2021//22 - 4.15 The County Council will also seek to address any concerns or failings in service delivery by adhering to and promoting its Corporate Complaints Procedure.

-Core Principle D : Determining the interventions necessary to optimise the achievement of the intended outcome
+Core Principle D: Determining the interventions necessary to optimise the achievement of the intended outcome

-- 4.14The County Council will observe this Principle through a combination of the following: - having a formal Constitution which details the decision making processes and the procedures required to support the transparency and accountability of decisions made - carrying out consultations to ensure a robust decision making process for service improvement or termination or otherwise, in order to prioritise competing demands within limited resources - publishing a Council Plan which provides the key ambitions for the Council, key strategies, high level outcomes and priorities for the next 4 years - publishing an annual Statement of Final Accounts including an Annual Governance Statement to inform stakeholders and services users of the previous year's achievements and improvements for the following year - establishing a medium term business and financial planning process to deliver strategic objectives which is reviewed regularly - maintaining an effective Performance Management Strategy and system - having a Staff Engagement Strategy - having a Communications Strategy to support the 2020 North Yorkshire Programme
+4.15 The County Council will observe this Principle through a combination of the following:-

+- having a formal Constitution which details the decision making processes and the procedures required to support the transparency and accountability of decisions made - carrying out consultations to ensure a robust decision making process for service improvement or termination or otherwise, in order to prioritise competing demands within limited resources

+- publishing a Council Plan which provides the key ambitions for the Council, key strategies, high level outcomes and priorities for the next 4 years - publishing an annual Statement of Final Accounts including an Annual Governance Statement to inform stakeholders and services users of the previous year's achievements and improvements for the following year - establishing a medium term business and financial planning process to deliver strategic objectives which is reviewed regularly - maintaining an effective Performance Management Strategy and system - having a Staff Engagement Strategy - having a Communications Strategy to support the Local Government Reorganisation Programme Beyond 2020 Programme

-Core Principle E : Developing the entity's capacity, including the capability of its leadership and the individuals within it
+Core Principle E: Developing the entity's capacity, including the capability of its leadership and the individuals within it